HimaValiveti/GANs/exercise.md

 * Understanding the basic components in Generative Adversarial Networks and their working principles
 * Diving into the process of Image Generation with GANs
 * Implementing GAN architectures using tensor flow and keras libraries
-* Elaborate on the importance of activation functions
+* Elaborate the importance of activation functions
-* Addressing the challenges and Ethical and Societal concerns offered by the GAN architectures
+* Addressing the challenges and Ethical and Societal concerns offered by the GANs
 * Evaluate and strategically choose GAN models applicable for diverse real-world scenarios